synerg5g/Pyramis/README.rst

 | Run C++ NFs                                   || ``$ pyramis run NF_A num_threads``                                                                 || Your NF specification is now a running NF instance                         |
 +-----------------------------------------------+-----------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------+

+   Run ``pyramis --help`` for the list of supported Pyramis commands

 💡 How Pyramis works
 ==================

+   Please read our `Pyramis Developer Reference <docs/dev-docs.md>`_ for a more detailed treatment.

 The Pyramis Compiler is developed to demonstrate that Pyramis is a complete and flexible language.
 The primary goal of the Pyramis compiler is to output multithreaded, C++ code from a Pyramis specification, as a reference implementation.

-- By showing that a path exists from Pyramis specification to a correct implementation, (in our case, via a compiler), we demonstrate the correctness of
-Pyramis as a specification language.
+- By showing that a path exists from Pyramis specification to a correct implementation, (in our case, via a compiler), we demonstrate the correctness of Pyramis as a specification language.

-   Please read our `Pyramis Developer Reference <docs/dev-docs.md>`_ for a more detailed treatment.